AIoT-Group-UoP/IoT-Course-AIoT-project/README.md

 * Grade: **5**
 * You can submit that you are interested in this project until **16 May, 2025**.
-* The repository will be publicly available until **22:00 on 18 May 2025**.
-Thus, those who choose this project will have to download the announcement locally on their computer.

 ## Project Description